Contents Home Top Prev Next

 Due to the differences in the three nearly complete transliterations (IT, ZL, GC), no consolidated paragraph count exists today, so these have not (yet) been included in the Reference transliteration.

 The number of characters is based on the STA1 alphabet.
 Unknown characters (STA code Z1) are counted as 1.
-Unknown sequences of unknown characters are also counted as 1.
+Sequences of unknown characters are also counted as 1.

 The FSG file only has very few alternative readings, for cases where two punched records for the same locus exist.